bono-cms/Tour/README.md

 - Tour days with title and description (a tour can have as many days description as required)
 - Tour booking.
 Ability to sell both type of tour - the ones with price and priceless
 - Recommended tours.
 Pick the ones that you recommended to your customers and showcase them
+- Reviews.
+Let your users to leave feedback regarding tours

 # Installation